kim3-sudo/ArtLookup/admin/Contributions.md

 # Adding Contributions Using Branches and Pull Requests

 Branches allow you to more easily revert and track changes.
-If you make a giant mistake and everything is breaking, you can just kill the branch, saving yourself from making tons of `git reverts` and muddying the project with commits.
+If you make a giant mistake and everything is breaking, you can just kill the branch, saving yourself from making tons of `git revert`s and muddying the project with commits.

 To use: